Extreme Hotel Deals About Us, FAQ, and Booking Guide

 Leave feedback for the hotel!!!
 There is no better way to reward, or punish a hotel, than leaving feedback on TripAdvisor and social media.
 When successfully taking advantage of great deals you should rate with unusual generosity.

 First, don’t panic.
 If you are willing to spend the time to engage the booking site and hotel most cases can be resolved in a satisfactory manner.

 Receiving a notice is the start of the process, not the end.
 When there’s a problem the go-to for hotels/booking sites is to present the situation as a fait accompli.
-Expect their communications to be peppered with definitive language that your booking won’t be honoured, that changes are impossible, etc. Unfortunately, a lot of people get intimated by this and give up.
+Expect their communications to be peppered with definitive language that your booking won’t be honored, that changes are impossible, etc. Unfortunately, a lot of people get intimated by this and give up.

 Start by moving the discussion to whichever email you have that presents you in the most legitimate and high powered light.
 A work/company email is better than a generic hotmail address.

 To fully understand the situation you are going to need to try, at a minimum, to exhaust back and forth communications with the booking site, then with the basic contact at the hotel, then the hotels social media, and then higher-ups at the hotel/corporate.
 You may decide this is not worth the time but without doing so it is impossible to say the advertised rate was rescinded.

 Throughout the process it’s critical that you never agree to voluntarily cancel or amend your booking if the end result won’t be satisfactory.

 Our standard on stubbornness is as follows- imagine you realize that you (over)paid by booking a hotels rack-rate when usual rates were available elsewhere.
 You now contact them to renege on a “non-refundable” room… That’s how hard you should fight attempts to renege on a “non-refundable” room you’ve purchased, paid for, and they have confirmed.